nathanhoel/hubot-bookstage/README.md

 - `bookstage list`: list all staging servers and their availability
 - `bookstage who [env]`: show who has booked the staging server and how much time they have left
-- `bookstage book [env] [minutes]`: book the staging server and optionally specify usage time.
-Default is 30min
+- `bookstage book [env] [hours]`: book the staging server and optionally specify usage time.
+Default is 1 hour.
 - `bookstage cancel [env]`: cancel the current booking
 - `bookstage add [env]`: add a new staging to the list of available staging servers